hwilliams265/portfolio-1/README.md

 6. Add new portfolio entry for ME461 project
 7. Edit footer so it isn't shit
 8. Once project is over, delete all of the theme files that weren't modified
+9. Once project is fully over, make harryuwilliams.com display the the website.